breatheco-de/exercise-full-stack-todo-list/README.md

 5.2 The function receives one parameter `e` that contains the event information with `e.target` being the trash can that was clicked.
 5.3 Using the fetchAPI the function must do a DELETE request to your API: `DELETE /todo/<int:position>`

+### Add one Todo

+This feature is triggered after the user types the title of the todo into the `<input>` located at the top of the list, and then the user clicks on the `add` button beside the input.

+6. Add an onClick listener to the add button that calls a new function `createTodo`.
+6.1 On your `src/front/js/index.js` declare a function `createTodo` that recives `e` as a parameter with the event information.
+6.2 Use the document.querySelector function to select the input from the DOM and get it's value (the input value will be whatever the user typed as the todo title).
+6.3 Store that value in a variable.
+6.4 Use the fetch API to to create a `POST /todo` and add the task title as the body of the request with content-type json.
+6.5 Wait for the response to come back by using the `.then()` and `.catch()` available.
+6.6 If the response lands on the .then check for the status code.
+6.7 If the status code is 200 call the function `addTodo` that you declared on the second step, that function will append the todo into the list of HTML items.

+## 😎 Feeling confident?

+- Implement a method to mark the todos as done, add a second button beside the trash can to mark the task as read, when the task is marked as read you can use the line-through CSS property.
+- Implement a method to update the todo title, you will have to add a new edpoing on your API for `PUT /todo/<int:position>` and a `updateTodo` javascript function on your `index.js` that gets called then a TODO is edited.
+You can add a pencil icon that when the user clicks on it it replaces the todo element with a text input that the user can write on it.